Structural Identifiability and Discrete Symmetries: Introduction

-For just deciding identifiability, it is not necessary to \emph{compute} symmetries; it suffices to \emph{detect} their existence.
+It should be noted that, for just deciding SIO, it is not necessary to \emph{compute} symmetries; it suffices to \emph{detect} their existence.
 This can be done algorithmically with methods from the formal theory of differential equations (see e.\,g.\ \cite{wms:invol} and references therein for an extensive introduction); some applications of such methods in the context of symmetry theory have e.\,g.\ been discussed in \cite{wms:aci,wms:sym,wms:mcm}.

+The remainder of this paper is organized as follows: in Section \ref{sec:discr-cont} we provide background for the study of symmetries and their relation with structural identifiability and observability; in Section \ref{sec:fads} we describe our procedure for an SIO analysis, which is then illustrated with four case studies in Section \ref{sec:ex}; lastly, we provide some concluding remarks in Section \ref{sec:conclusions}.